-5.3.Program
+5.3.Syllabus

 5.4.
-Planning and scheduling
+Course planning and calendar

 Calendar of actual sessions and presentation of works

 It is estimated that a student will spend an average of 150 hours of effective work for optimally preparing this course.

 These hours include both class-work and attendance and homework/exam preparation.
 It is highly recommended that the student distribute this preparation time evenly during the term.